Krishrajput1107/krish-portfolio/README.md

-# 🚀 Krish Rajput – Developer Portfolio
+# 🚀 Krish – Developer Portfolio

 Welcome to my personal portfolio website built using React, TypeScript, and TailwindCSS.
 It showcases who I am, what I’ve built, and how to get in touch with me.